g00405662FYP/SpamShield-Backend/README.md

-# SpamShield - Backend API
+# SpamShield - Backend Flask API

 This repository contains the backend server for SpamShield.
 The backend provides RESTful API endpoints for email classification, user authentication, feedback collection, and history tracking.